OA and National Planning Integration

 The scope of this Circular is deliberately focused on governance design for coordination: how countries organise the institutional arrangements that connect ocean accounting to national planning processes.
 It does not address measurement methods for governance structures, which are covered in TG-3.7 Governance Accounts, nor the data-specific coordination architectures (data-sharing agreements, technical working groups, platform design) addressed in TG-4.7 National Data Coordination Architectures.
 The distinction is important: this Circular addresses who coordinates and under what authority, while TG-4.7 addresses how data flows between agencies, and TG-3.7 addresses how governance arrangements are themselves measured and recorded within the accounting system.

 Ocean accounts generate outputs that cut across the mandates of multiple government agencies.
-As SEEA EA Chapter 13 observes, decision makers are "increasingly confronted with complex challenges and pressures with respect to balancing the social, environmental and economic interests of present and future generations," and an "integrated and standardized set of accounts" can support balanced decisions across these dimensions[1].
+SEEA EA Chapter 13 notes that an "integrated and standardized set of accounts" can support balanced decisions across social, environmental and economic dimensions[1].
 This integration does not happen automatically.
 It requires deliberate institutional design: mandates, coordination bodies, and sustained political engagement that connect the production of accounts to the planning processes where resource allocation decisions are made.

 2. Requirements